apache/spark/docs/sql-ref-null-semantics.md

 {% endhighlight %}

 ### Aggregate operator (GROUP BY, DISTINCT) <a name="aggregate-operator"></a>
-As discussed in the previous section [comparison operator](sql-ref-null-semantics.html#comparision-operators) two null values are not equal.
+As discussed in the previous section [comparison operator](sql-ref-null-semantics.html#comparision-operators), two `NULL` values are not equal.
 However, for the purpose of grouping and distinct processing, the two or more values with `NULL data`are grouped together into the same bucket.
 This behaviour is conformant with SQL standard and with other enterprise database management systems.